Training and information sessions header 2

 No, students will continue to register as they normally do.
 Students can use Buckeye Degree Planner to map out what courses and requirements they need to satisfy each semester through graduation.

-Data in the Buckeye Degree Planner is refreshed nightly.
+Data in Buckeye Degree Planner is refreshed nightly.
 Anything added today will be available in the audit and plan the next day.

 Buckeye Degree Planner calculates the following GPAs for students: